How To Vote

 Every year the party holds internal elections for our governing Provincial Executive (PE).
 The PE is responsible for the Green Party of Ontario’s governance, similar to a board of directors, and sets the strategic goals, annual plan and budget for the party.

-The successful candidates will be announced during the 2022 Convention on October 29th.
+The successful candidates will be announced during the 2023 Convention.

 Who can vote?